frizeiro/material-colors/README.md

 # Material color palette for devs
-Material color palette in development format, such as JSON.
+Material color palette in development format, such as JSON and Android XML.

 # JSON example
 ```json